Skip to main content

 An opportunity for all Africans to come together to showcase as well as express our strength to the whole world through our curated and unique business ideas, arts and crafts.

-The scourge of old stereotypes continues to plague Africa and this IAACCF is necessary in order to debunk the ill, demeaning and false mentality the western world have about Africa.
+The scourge of old stereotypes continues to plague Africans and the IAACCF is necessary in order to debunk the old narrative.

 Let us all join hands, register and actively participate to make this project a success.